powerhome/power-tools/rubocop-powerhome/README.md

 # Rubocop::Powerhome

-This gem is focused on providing standard rubocop configuration for Power Home Remodeling ruby apps.
+This gem is focused on providing standard Rubocop configuration for Power Home Remodeling ruby apps.

 ## Installation